phaserjs/phaser-ce/README.md

     - `package.json`
     - `src/Phaser.js`

-2. Make sure that you have added details of the new version to `CHANGELOG.md`.
+2. Add details of the new version to `CHANGELOG.md`.
 This should include a summary of changes made in the version.
 You can usually obtain this from the commit / PR history.
 It's nice to credit who made the changes by linking to their GitHub user ID, but isn't a requirement.

+3. Update any relevant version numbers in `README.md`.

+4. Run `npm run check-version`.
+Verify all the version numbers match except in `build/phaser.js`, which isn't rebuilt yet.

-3. From the root repo folder, run `grunt eslint` and make sure there are no errors.
+5. From the root repo folder, run `grunt eslint` and make sure there are no errors.
 If there are, please fix them, or request that the original author of the code does so.

-4. Once ESLint passes run `grunt release`, sit back, and wait.
+6. Once ESLint passes run `grunt release`, sit back, and wait.
 It will build all of the versions of Phaser CE required, update the doc files, TypeScript defs and lots more.

+7. Run `npm run check-version` and verify all the version numbers match.

-When finished, commit all of the new files and make sure to include a clear message in your commit saying you want this release pushed to npm.
-Be sure to tag me when doing this, i.e. 'Phaser CE Version 2.X.X.
-Please publish to npm @photonstorm' - I'll see it, and then publish as soon as I can (often the same day).
+8. When finished, commit all of the new files and include a clear message in your commit saying you want this release pushed to npm: _Phaser CE Version 2.X.X.
+Please publish to npm @photonstorm_.
+I'll see it, and then publish as soon as I can (often the same day).

 <a name="newsletter"></a>

 ## Weekly Newsletter

-Every Monday we publish the [Phaser World](https://phaser.io/newsletter) newsletter.
+Every Monday we publish the [Phaser World](https://phaser.world) newsletter.
 It's packed full of the latest Phaser games, tutorials, videos, meet-ups, talks, and more.
 It also contains our weekly Development Progress updates.
 If you want to know what we're working on, this is the newsletter to read!

 <a name="contributing"></a>